zim-desktop-wiki/zim-desktop-wiki/README.md

 On Ubuntu or other debian derived systems, the following packages should be installed:

-	* python
+	* python3
-	* libgtk2.0-0
+	* gir1.2-gtk-3.0
-	* python-gtk2
+	* python3-gi
-	* python-xdg
+	* python3-xdg

 ## Windows

-To install gtk, python and python-gtk on Windows see the instructions at http://www.pygtk.org .
-If you use python 2.5 you will also need to install the python simplejson module.
-This can be obtained from http://pypi.python.org .
+On windows the "msys" environment can be used to install python3 with Gtk and run zim from source.
+See https://www.gtk.org/download/windows.php for detailed instructions.

 The python-xdg module is not usefull on Windows, so you can skip it.

 Once the dependencies are fulfilled you can run zim directly from the source directory.

 ## Mac OS X

 You can run zim on mac if you have the proper dependencies installed.
 If you are using Mac Ports packages installing the following ports should work:

-	* python26
-	* py26-gtk
-	* py26-simplejson
-	* py26-xdg
+TODO: new instructions for Gtk3 / Python3

 ## Install Paths